+Each day people upload 1.8 billion new images to the Internet.
+The only problem with all that pic-sharing?
+The Web’s entire infrastructure is built around text.
+(Even Google’s image search function relies on text to identify images.)
+So how do we search, sort, browse, and navigate a rapidly growing sea of images?
+Data Is the New Diamond.
 An engagement ring traditionally is a sign of love and long-term fidelity.
 If you want the business equivalent – loyal customers who wouldn't dream of going elsewhere – then data is the new diamond.
 Many of our clients have found that providing consistent, accurate and information-rich customer experiences across online and mobile channels have helped to retain customers, bring in new ones, and drive top-line growth.

-Whether it's using data collected from customers to analyze their preferences, gaining insights into your business from customer data so you can more effectively target marketing, or finding ways for customers to interact with your business when and how they want – data can take relationships to the next level.
-No surprise then that analytics and BI are top technology priorities for CIOs in 2012 according to Gartner .
+That information is then captured as a Lead record in Salesforce.
 I presented the Creating a Force.com backed Facebook app on Heroku session at this year’s Dreamforce where I discussed combining the power of three great platforms – Facebook, Heroku and Force.com – to create powerful social applications that are focused on the enterprise (no Farmville cows were harmed in the making of this session).

 #HackTheGraph!
 World's Leading Graph Database » What is Neo4j?
 If you can sketch, you can use a graph database.
 Need a graph database like Twitter is built on? @neo4j delivers, @emileifrem tells why.
 Networked Life.
 I am so getting on this...
 Just completed this.
 Network science, influence and the social web.
 “At any moment in time, we are driven by and are an integral part of many interconnected, dynamically changing networks” – Katy Börner, Soma Sanyal and Alessandro Vespignani My original 3 R’s of Influence proposal was compared to the principles of network science due to the nature of data and relationships required in order to ascertain a full picture of our influence over others.

-Network science was not something I was overly familiar with at the time so I have decided to take another look at how social networks and influence fit together based on these principles.
+Social Enterprise Opportunity Webinar.
+Salesforce.com's Heroku Rolls out New Cloud Database Options.
 Salesforce.com's Heroku division this week rolled out two entry-level tiers for its Postgres-based cloud database service, hoping to cater to applications with lower data-volume requirements as well as helping startup developers make an easier jump into production.
 The new Crane level of the database service costs US$50 per month, with a 400MB RAM cache.
 Next up from there is the new Kappa tier, which costs $100 per month and has an 800MB cache.
 Both include the same array of features for supporting production deployments found in Heroku's higher-cost plans, such as continuous protection, where database activity is committed to write-ahead logs for quick recovery in the event of a hardware failure; improved security; and "production-grade" monitoring.